Process improvement and manufacturing process optimisation

 The course introduces the students to experimental studies in a wide range of subjects.
 There are four individual experiments (HEAT/JET/STRESS/VIBRATION) Each experiment is self contained and the student will be assessed via either: - A lab report which will have a set of experiment specific questions to answer. - An online Canvas assessment.
 All students work is scheduled in groups and individuals will carry out four experiments.
 The assessments are all individually submitted.
 The students keep a log-book of the experimental observations and results, which is used for reference for the technical report from each experiment written-up in the week after the experiment.

 The module will be presented with real life scenario of improving mechanical properties of a cast component by providing suggestions for optimising its alloy composition.
 The module will cover the necessary metallurgical knowledge required to review the state-of-the-art in the field.
 It is expected that the critical literature review will be an exemplar document for foundry process engineers and metallurgists.
-It should enable them to evaluate risks and opportunities in their in-process quality improvement projects as required by the Clause 6.1 of ISO9001:2015 quality standard.
+It should enable them to evaluate risks and opportunities in their in-process quality improvement projects within Industry 4.0 context and as required by the Clause 6.1 of ISO9001:2015 quality standard.

 The course introduces the students to experimental studies in a wide range of subjects relevant to Aerospace Engineering.
 Each experiment is self contained and the student will present the findings in written form through a lab report (or combination of lab reports and class tests) which will have a set of experiment specific questions to answer.
 This written reports and class tests also forms the basis for the assessment.
 All students work in groups and carry out five in-situ experiments and one external experiment, however the assignments are all individually submitted.
 The students keep a log-book of the experimental observations and results, which is used for reference for the technical report from each experiment written-up within the fortnight after the experiment.